gbxyz/crond-php/README.md

 # crond-php
-Pure PHP implementation of crond(8)
+A pure PHP implementation of `crond(8)`.

+Copyright 2022 CentralNic Group PLC.
+See the LICENSE file for more information.